Jan Santini Aichel: Biography

+Baptised as Johann Blasius Aichel, Jan Blažej Santini Aichel was born in Prague, Bohemia (now the Czech Republic) on 3 February 1677 (the day of Saint Blaise) to a Czech mother and Italian father as their oldest son.
+Both his grandfather Antonio Aichel (who moved to Prague from Italy in the 1630s) and his father Santini Aichel belonged to respectable stonemasons.
+Jan Blažej was born small, hunchbacked and partially lame, preventing him from following in his father's footsteps.

 Around 1696 he started to travel and gain experience.
-After his journey through Austria he arrived in Rome, Italy, where he had the possibility to meet with the work of a radical architect, Francesco Borromini.
-Borromini's influence is apparent in his predilection for star-shaped forms and complex symbolism.
-Many of his buildings are airy and elegant, yet he was considered a maverick genius by his contemporaries and exerted little influence on subsequent generations of Bohemian architects.
-It was in Italy where Santini incorporated into his name his father's name, Santini.
+After his journey through Austria he arrived in Rome, where he had the possibility to meet with the work of Francesco Borromini.
+When Aichel was in Italy, he incorporated his father's given name, Santini, into his name.

-In 1700 Santini started to design independently and to build, which ensured his own income, he then became a member of one craft guild and founded his own construction company.
+Aichel founded his architectural practice in Prague in 1703, attaining the status of a burgher of Prague in 1705.
+He bought and rebuilt the Valkounský House in the same year.

-Santini married Schröder's daughter (Veronica Elisabeth) in 1707.
+Aichel studied painting under the court painter Christian Schröder.
+He married Schröder's daughter, Veronika Alžběta, in 1707.
 They had four children, but all three sons died from tuberculosis at an early age; the only child left was Anna Veronika (born 1713).
-Santini's wife died seven years later and he remarried a South Bohemian noblewoman, Antonia Ignatia Chrapická of Mohliškovice whereby Santini was ennobled.
+Aichel's wife died seven years later and he remarried a South Bohemian noblewoman, Antonia Ignatia Chrapická of Mohliškovice, whereby Aichel was ennobled.
 Daughter Jana Ludmila and son Jan Ignác Rochus were born from this marriage.

-Santini acquired the style of Jean Baptiste Mathey and after his death also finished several works of him.
-In 1705, he bought Valkounský house (no. 211) in Nerudova street for 3000 gold coins in cash and rebuilt it.
-Santini became a well-known person, but unfortunately, he died at a fairly young age of 46 and some of his works therefore remained unfinished.
+Aichel died at 46, having built over 100 buildings in his twenty-year career, but leaving some unfinished.
+Although he had become a well-regarded architect to Bohemia's greatest noble families and monastic orders, his original, eclectic style had few successors or imitators.

+Honours

 The asteroid 37699 Santini-Aichl is named in his honour.